Michael Strogoff

 Michael Strogoff: The Courier of the Czar (Michel Strogoff) is a novel written by Jules Verne in 1876.
 Critic Leonard S. Davidow, considers it one of Verne's best books.
 Davidow wrote, "Jules Verne has written no better book than this, in fact it is deservedly ranked as one of the most thrilling tales ever written."
-Unlike some of Verne's other novels, it is not science fiction, but a scientific phenomenon (Leidenfrost effect) is a plot device.
+Unlike some of Verne's other novels, it is not science fiction, but its plot device is a scientific phenomenon (Leidenfrost effect).
 The book was later adapted to a play, by Verne himself and Adolphe d'Ennery.
 Incidental music to the play was written by Alexandre Artus in 1880 and by Franz von Suppé in 1893.
 The book has been adapted several times for films, television and cartoon series.

 Plot summary

 Michael Strogoff, a 30-year-old native of Omsk, is a courier for Tsar Alexander II of Russia.
-The Tartar Khan (prince), Feofar Khan, incites a rebellion and separates the Russian Far East from the mainland, severing telegraph lines.
+The Tartar khan (prince), Feofar Khan, incites a rebellion and separates the Russian Far East from the mainland, severing telegraph lines.
 Rebels encircle Irkutsk, where the local governor, a brother of the Tsar, is making a last stand.
 Strogoff is sent to Irkutsk to warn the governor about the traitor Ivan Ogareff, a former colonel, who was once demoted and exiled by this brother of the Tsar.
 He now seeks revenge: he intends to gain the governor's trust and then betray him and Irkutsk to the Tartar hordes.

-On his way to Irkutsk, Strogoff meets Nadia Fedor, daughter of an exiled political prisoner, Basil Fedor, who has been granted permission to join her father at his exile in Irkutsk; the English war correspondent Harry Blount of the Daily Telegraph; and Alcide Jolivet, a Frenchman reporting for his 'cousin Madeleine' (presumably, for some unnamed French paper).
+On his way to Irkutsk, Strogoff meets Nadia Fedor, daughter of an exiled political prisoner, Basil Fedor, who has been granted permission to join her father at his exile in Irkutsk; the English war correspondent Harry Blount of the Daily Telegraph; and Alcide Jolivet, a Frenchman reporting for his "cousin Madeleine" (presumably, for some unnamed French paper).
 Blount and Jolivet tend to follow the same route as Michael, separating and meeting again all the way through Siberia.
 He is supposed to travel under a false identity, posing as the pacific merchant Nicolas Korpanoff, but he is discovered by the Tartars when he meets his mother in their home city of Omsk.